rspier/go-ecobee/README.md

 ### Application ID

-Obtain an Ecobee API Application ID at https://www.ecobee.com/consumerportal/index.html#/dev
+Create an Ecobee API Application ID (API key) at https://www.ecobee.com/consumerportal/index.html#/dev

+You probably want to use the `ecobee PIN` authorization method for non-web based tools.

 ### Thermostat ID